 For a Jewish wedding ceremony – An experience reliable Jewish Civil Marriage Celebrant bringing a passion for all ceremonies.
-A marriage celebrant with a caring approach, wealth of experience for unique, meaningful and memorable ceremonies.
+A marriage celebrant with a caring approach, wealth of experience in unique, meaningful and memorable ceremonies.

 - You will receive a personalized meaningful civil wedding ceremony which will reflect your believes & tradition to the extent that you want.

 - Your wedding ceremony can be as secular or religious as you choose it to be.

 - Being a Jewish civil marriage celebrant, we can incorporate any of the traditional customs, have the verses read in both Hebrew and/or English and create a civil wedding ceremony meaningful to all involved.

 - I will guide you through the path of the ceremony, listen, help and advise, but at the end-

 It is all going to be your choice.

 - Contact today to discuss and plan your special Jewish/interfaith wedding ceremony.

 - A fully trained and experience marriage celebrant who puts your needs first

 - Advise and guide along the way for an unforgettable interfaith ceremony

 - Initial and all unlimited Consultations and communication with me